tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 .. image:: quote_template/quotations_templates_7.png
    :align: center
    :class: img-thumbnail
-   :alt: Allow your customers to sign electronically or to pay online on Odoo Sales
+   :alt: Allow your customers to sign electronically or to pay online on CoquiAPPs Sales

 .. note::
    Every quotation will now have this setting.
 Of course you can always change it and make it